-One of the best ways to make your rewards program memorable is through effective branding.
-Incorporating your brand’s colours, logos, and product images is a great place to start, but you can go even further by considering how you’ve named your program’s currency.
+Since we’ve already talked at length about how to name your rewards program, we’re going to focus on the importance of creatively naming your program’s currency.
 Calling your loyalty points “points” puts your program in danger of becoming generic, leaving your brand at risk of flying under your customers’ radar.

 Without further ado, let’s see who made the cut.

-Frostbeard Studio’s Pages
+1. Frostbeard Studio’s Pages

 Currency Name: Pages

 As soon as you land on Frostbeard Studio’s homepage, you know who their target customers are.
 References to books and the joy of reading are everywhere, including their rewards program.

 Aptly named the Bibliophile Rewards Program, Frostbeard Studios rewards their customers with Pages for completing a variety of actions.
 This is a very clever way of connecting the satisfaction of earning a reward to flipping through the pages of an amazing book.
 As any bookworm knows, there’s no greater feeling than racing through the chapters and seeing how much closer you are to finishing another good book.